tekperfect/TerraForm-Docsify/Lessons/02-TerraForm-Files.md

 ### Resource

 Rescource blocks build of off providers specifically their features.
 For `aws` we can be talking the instance e.g. VPC, Security Groups and Subnet.
-To state the `resource` needed from the `provider`, we state the `Block Type`: `resource` and for the `Resource Type` we state the desired feature from the provider we want to change or create
+To state the `resource` needed from the `provider`, we state the `Block Type`: `resource` and for the `Resource Type` we state the desired feature from the provider we want to change or create and the following is the local name within the code so you can refrence it.

 ```json
 resource "aws_instance" "web-server " {